MakuwaDev/UW-Projects/Year2/Web Application Development/Task2/original/README.md

 #  Purpose

-The purpose of this directory is to store original Markdown files of laboratories 1-4 that together form 2 of the 5 projects required to pass the course.
+The purpose of this directory is to store original Markdown files of laboratories 5-12 that together form the projects 3-5 required to pass the course.

-They are stored together as project 2 builds upon project 1 to create one whole webpage.
+They are stored together as projects 4 and 5 build upon project 3 to create one whole webpage.